 3- Server Side Web Archiving

-A few major ones out of the long list
+A few major ones out of the long list of advantages:

 1- Security of Information